xuleidawang/hikari/README.md

-# PathTracer
+# Hikari
-This is my implementation for Monte Carlo Path Tracing.
+This is a physically based renderer I implemented from scratch in C++.
+Hikari (ひかり, 光) means light, radiance in Japanese.
+Also, it's the name of one of my favorite characters from game [*Xenoblade Chronicles 2*](https://en.wikipedia.org/wiki/Xenoblade_Chronicles_2).

 ### Features Checklist